 Bacurau not only appears to exist outside of any modern border; it also appears to be frozen in time.
-Its people seem to be living as they did in previous centuries despite the presence of modern and sometimes futuristic technology, including large digital screens cellular communication networks.
+Its people seem to be living as they did in previous centuries despite the with the participation of SONIA BRAGA and UDO KIER presence of modern and sometimes futuristic technology, including large digital screens cellular communication networks.
 In fact, Bacurau seems to avoid change in order to maintain its traditions.
 In that sense a contradiction arises.
 In the name of tradition, they exist in a form of paralysis.

-Thus, there are both spatial and temporal boundaries that

-contain the town's development.
+Thus, there are both spatial and temporal boundaries that contain the town's development.